 Tables on e-Laws

 And of course, e-Laws has plenty of tables that can be helpful when conducting legislative research.
 The “main” table to use when tracing back legislation may well be the “Public Statutes and Ministers Responsible” table.
 This table provides info concerning minister(s) responsible, legislative history and repeal information going back until the Revised Statutes of Ontario 1990.
-For a full list of e-Laws legislative tables, click here.
+Here is a full list of e-Laws legislative tables.

 Need legislative history information going back before the Revised Statutes of Ontario 1990?
 HeinOnline has got you covered.
 You can find tables of public statutes at the end of volumes of the digitized Ontario annual statutes up to 2001.
 These tables provide information on statutes such as: their citation within the most recent revision as well as amendment and repeal information.
 And don’t forget — Law Society of Ontario licensees have free remote access to HeinOnline through the Great Library.